How digital device usage is affecting youth

 The time we are spending on digital devices is on the rise, and it’s unlikely to slow down any time soon.
 With more and more apps, games, and social media options, we have all become more dependent on smartphones, tablets, and other electronic devices.

-This increased time is trickling down to kids and teens as well.
+This increased time is trickling down to children and teens as well.
 American teens use nine hours of media per day, in addition to time spent on homework and schoolwork.1 A 2014 study (n=288) showed that increased time on smartphones was significant for dry eye disease; however, interestingly, time spent watching television and using computers were not factors.2

 Meibomian gland dysfunction (MGD) and dry eye disease (DED) are thought to primarily affect the older population.
 However, data shows that digital device use is an important dry eye disease risk factor in children.2